Government of Memphis, Tennessee: Boards and commissions

+Legislative branch

+Legislative responsibilities in the City of Memphis are handled by the 13-member Memphis City Council.

+History

 After being classified as a taxing district in 1880 after a grievous loss of population due to the yellow fever epidemic, Memphis regained home rule in 1893.
 It established a city commission form of government, which it maintained until 1968.

 At that time, it established a mayor-council government of thirteen council positions.
 Six were elected at-large and seven were elected from single-member districts.
 Following implementation of the Voting Rights Act of 1965, African Americans began to register and vote in greater number.

 Civil rights activists challenged the at-large voting structure for the city council, as it diluted the voting power of the minority and prevented their electing candidates of their choice.
 The at-large seats tended to be won by wealthier candidates who could mount citywide campaigns and command majority votes; in 1970, there was a substantial white majority.

 In 1995 the city adopted a different electoral system, maintaining 13 seats on the council.
 Seven positions are elected from single-member districts, and two districts elect three representatives each.
 Since these changes, more Democrats and women have been elected to the city council than under the at-large system.

-Memphis Mayor

-Memphis mayors serve four-year terms.
-The current Mayor of Memphis is Jim Strickland, who was elected on October 8, 2015.
-Prior to his election as mayor, Strickland served as a Memphis city councilman.
-The previous mayor was A C Wharton.